rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 ## Do nothing for now

-Defer any action until later, as suggested by:
+Defer any action until later, as advocated by:

  * [Patrick Walton on June 22][PW22]